History of the 3DO Multiplayer

 In hindsight this relaxing of artistic control and lower license fees led to the launch of some soft porn FMV titles and poorly developed and embarrassingly bad games like those created by Vivid Interactive as well as the likes of Plumbers don’t wear Ties, Mazer, Virtuoso and Shadow War of Succession.
 These lazy lame shovelware games badly damaged the 3DO reputation.

-Trip Hawkins 3DO CES
+Trip Hawkins CEO of 3DO at CES

-Trip Hawkins at Winter CES 1993
+Trip Hawkins CEO of 3DO at Winter CES 1993

 From concept to hardware